 Swim – 1h17 – (2m03s per 100m)

 The first few minutes were business as usual: get situated, find your rhythm.
 Heading out due south, we had the rising sun on our left, so it was mostly right-side sighting for the first leg.
-I was wearing FORM goggles, which help keep track of the heading, swim cadence, time in the water, and heart rate.
+I was wearing FORM goggles, which help keep track of my heading, swim cadence, time in the water, and heart rate.
 All those were useful and comforting and, you know, absolutely essential (triathletes will just buy any and every gadget conceivable).

 There was a bit of contact; a little more than I would expect for a non-wetsuit swim.
 Nothing alarming but a heel banged my right ring finger, which I’ve broken a couple of years ago, and it was unclear whether it was broken again.
 (Sitting here three days later, it’s still swollen, but I think it’s only banged up.
 Let’s say it’s only banged up.)